Open-Source Encrypted File Transfer

 Does LocalBolt have a desktop app?

 Yes.
-LocalBolt has a native macOS desktop app that connects directly with browser users.
-Open localbolt.app in your browser on one device and use the desktop app on another — they discover each other automatically and transfer files with the same end-to-end encryption.
+LocalBolt has a native macOS desktop app that connects directly with browser users on the same local network.
+Open localbolt.app in your browser on one device and use the desktop app on another nearby device to transfer files with the same end-to-end encryption.

 Privacy Notice